themayurkumbhar/portfolio-hugo-pepermod-base/content/post/getting-started-with-github-static-pages.md

-+++
+---
-title = "Getting Started With Github Static Pages" description = "Enthusiastic Technology explorer!
-Love's Biking, Hiking & Eating Delicious Food!" date = "2022-06-28" aliases = ["posts", "articles", "blog", "showcase", "docs"] author = "themayurkumbhar" tags = ["getting-started", "markdown", "portfolio", "github-pages"] draft = false
+title: "Getting Started With Github Static Pages"
+description: "Enthusiastic Technology explorer!
+Love's Biking, Hiking & Eating Delicious Food!"
-+++
+date: "2022-06-28"
+aliases: ["posts", "articles", "blog", "showcase", "docs"]
+author: "themayurkumbhar"
+tags: ["getting-started", "markdown", "portfolio", "github-pages"]
+draft: false
+---

 If you reading this blog means you want to create minimal portfolio or profile without thinking more around designing but should be more professional and small, compact & easy to implement without any setup, learning any new language.